stevenpencle/D6-LOA/README.md

 ##### Server: ORM

-The _ORM_ namespace is where we house the _Entity Framework_ DbContext, configuration, and helpers.
+The _ORM_ namespace is where we implement the _Entity Framework_ DbContext, configuration, and helpers.

 - **EntityContext** This is the DbContext class that defines how our _Domain_ model entity types should be serialized to the data store.
 - **EntityFrameworkConfig** Describes the runtime context for _Entity Framework_ such as whether to drop and create the database during development and if the SQL command logger should only log distict commands.
 This is a singleton type that is deserialized from _appsettings.json_.